optiver/vulcan-py/README.md

   --no-lock
 ```

-`add` is a convenience tool that will grab the most recent version of a library, add it to the pyprojec.toml,
+`add` is a convenience tool that will grab the most recent version of a library, add it to the pyproject.toml,
 and regenerate the lockfile (if applicable)

 ## `vulcan develop`